Submitty/submitty.github.io/_docs/sysadmin/update.md

     Check the output of this script to be sure each course currently in use has been processed.
-The script will print error messages for database edits that have been processed by a previous run of this script.
-Those error messages can be safely ignored.
+The script will print error messages for database edits that have been processed by a previous run of this script (e.g. columns, relations, constrations, and tables already existing, duplicate keys, etc.).
+Those error messages can be safely ignored as long as the script proceeds.

 3. Next, it may be necessary to update the installed base linux